 International Fruit Day is celebrated on 1st July in 2026.

-An Orange was chosen as the 2026 fruit of the year on International Fruit Day.
+Dates were chosen as the 2026 fruit of the year on International Fruit Day.

 International Fruit Day promotes social connection and empathy by encouraging people to share fruits with family, friends, and strangers, promoting the principles of community and goodwill.